booch-self/self-concepts/README.md

 Operator is a Concept representing an instigator of stateless/stateful activity.

-Operand is a Concept representing a target of statless/stateful activity.
+Operand is a Concept representing a target of stateless/stateful activity.

 Instrument is a Concept representing a mechanism contributing to stateless/stateful activity.

 Resource is a Concept representing finite/invinite material used for stateless/stateful activity.

-Input is a Concept representing a Signal entering system boundary.
+Input is a Concept representing a Signal entering a system boundary.
 Sensor is an alias for Input.

-Output is a Concept representing a Signal leaving system boundary.
+Output is a Concept representing a Signal leaving a system boundary.
 Actuator is an alias for Output.

 InputOutput is a Concept representing a Signal entering and leaving system boundary.
+SensorActuator is an alias for InputOutput.

 ### Compositional